eddy0820/Chamber-of-Elements/README.md

 - re do "reroll specific" code
 - create a stat resistance database or something for the takedamge function
 - might want to fuck with the order for strength and weakness.
-- IFocusable for minions and enemies maybe
 - "miss" ui element
 - "immune" ui element
 - drop down menu for dynamic passives to see what theyve got stacked on top and how many turns for each stack
 - need to fix the order of all the scripts and their awake functions or your gonna conitune to have issues with error
 - for elements that deal damage two seperate times you need to delay the hit markers with a queue and coroutines maybe
 - screen shake settings

-- need to update hailstorm and frost when multiple enemies are added
+- ice elemental affinity type to cause freeze

 - take art folder out of repository
 - re do parts of onplayerclikc and onenemyclick because i fucked up the abstratcion between an element and an element object
-- do i really need different stats class for the different character types

-- Clean up using stuff in every script
+- need to update hailstorm and frost when multiple enemies are added
+- need to update radiance and light when multiple minions are added

 - Elements That Need To Be Implemented
   - Arena - Done